-Our elders always suggest us to never sleep angry.
-Many of us think it is just a bullshit.
-You might think that staying up after fight proves that you care about your relationship.
-Thus, you started thinking about to fix what is wrong.
-Sleeping angry not only impacts the next day, it causes cumulative and harmful effects.
+Our elders always suggest we never sleep angry.
+Many of us think it is just bullshit.
+You might think that staying up after a fight proves that you care about your relationship.
+Thus, you started thinking about fixing what is wrong.
+Sleeping angry not only impacts the next day, but it also causes cumulative and harmful effects.
 Even scientists now have evidence over it.

-They have found that sleeping angry actually combines bad memories and it makes you live with them longer.
+They have found that sleeping angry actually combines bad memories, making you live with them longer.
 The study was conducted by scientists from the Beijing Normal University in China.

 Yunzhe Liu and his colleagues involved 73 volunteers in the study.
 All volunteers were male college students.

 On the next day, scientists showed neutral faces to volunteers.
 Later they ask volunteers to remind negative thoughts and how they ignored them.
 For that purpose, they used a psychological technique called think/no-think.
-In this technique, participants are instruct to think or not to think about targetted item.
+In this technique, participants are instructed to think or not to think about the targetted item.

-During the next cycle, scientists conducted think/no think session after just half hour.
-This time, they wanted to see if rectify the bad memories early that could help the participants forget.
+During the next cycle, scientists conducted a think/no-think session after just half-hour.
+This time, they wanted to see if rectifying the bad memories early could help the participants forget.

-After analyzing and comparing both the cycle, scientists found that the suppression efforts after half hour are better than 24 hours.
-Scientists suggest, a night’s sleep help to consolidate the negative memories.
-It makes them hard to intentionally inhibit later.
+After analyzing and comparing both the cycle, scientists found that the suppression efforts after half-hour are better than 24 hours.
+Scientists suggest a night’s sleep help to consolidate the negative memories.
+It makes them hard to inhibit later intentionally.